NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_03_asxckiikt5.md

 Notes:
 * t-test: standard statistical test
 * ? what is a t-test
-* ?relevance of t-test? under which assumption?
+* ? relevance of t-test? under which assumption?
 Wasn't it discredited?

 >>>>>
 ### Usability Studies